-This type of learning process not only draws upon a wealth of transferable skills but also a strong knowledge base which students develop from their prior learning in Basic Education, Applied Learning studies as well as other subjects.
+This type of learning process not only draws upon a wealth of transferable skills but also a strong knowledge base which students develop from their prior learning in junior secondary education, Applied Learning studies as well as other subjects.

-In the learning process, some students might be able to go beyond the context of the Applied Learning course to develop application in other areas of their daily life experiences in doing something differently, e.g. apply the knowledge, skills and process in building up an investment portfolio to creating their own portfolio of life-long learning.
+In the learning process, some students might be able to go beyond the context of the Applied Learning course to develop application in other areas of their daily life experiences in doing something differently, e.g. apply the knowledge, skills and process in building up an investment portfolio to creating their own portfolio of lifelong learning.

-The design of learning activities should encourage innovation and entrepreneurship, which should also be reflected in assessment.
+The design of learning activities should encourage entrepreneurship and innovation, which should also be reflected in assessment.
 For details, please refer to Chapter 5.